 If a project was created by an agency and client, who should enter it?

 Either one can enter, as long as the entrant includes a letter of consent acknowledging the different roles in the project, and written permission to disclose corporate information as part of the entry requirements.
 If the material is proprietary, be sure to clearly indicate this in your entry and entry form.
 Entries that do not include this letter of permission will be disqualified.
-A template agency permission letter is available on the Resources page.
+A template permission letter is available for your reference.

 Why do I have to upload an image as part of my entry?